zaidi280/Gestion-Mission/README.md

 - Track the number of missions validated
 - Track the number of missions reimbursed
 - Track the number of missions performed for each car
+### Objective to achieve
+Our application titled 'Management of Internal and External Missions' is designed to enhance the process of missions within the University of Sfax.
+In this context, we present the following main objectives:

+✓ Expense Optimization: Our application ensures better cost management and reduces overall expenses for the institution.
+✓ Improved Efficiency and Productivity: The institution will effectively manage various missions, leading to improved efficiency and productivity.
+✓ Facilitating Communication and Collaboration: The application facilitates communication and collaboration among the different members of the University of Sfax, enhancing the quality of work.
+✓ Easy Access: Our application can centrally manage information, providing easy access and improved visibility for users.
 </p>